dask/dask/docs/source/bag-creation.rst

 Create Dask Bags
 ================

-There are several ways to create dask.bags around your data:
+There are several ways to create Dask.bags around your data:

 ``db.from_sequence``
 --------------------

-You can create a bag from an existing Python sequence:
+You can create a bag from an existing Python iterable:

 .. code-block:: python